vermont42/Solver2/README.md

 Leonardo da Vinci once said that no work of art is ever complete, only abandoned.
 I do not consider LS2 a work of art, but I do not plan to implement new features for it.
 Rather, I plan to take what I learned from creating LS2 to build my next app, one with a less-nefarious purpose and a broader appeal, perhaps one for learning Spanish verb conjugations or tracking competitors in running races.

 The code for LS2 is in this repo.
-Part of my motivation for putting it here is so that other Letters players can use it to beat my high score.
-A person with good hand-eye coordination should be able to crush my high score.
+Part of my motivation for putting it here is curiosity at how high a score a person with better hand-eye coordination can get.